datacarpentry/python-socialsci/episodes/05-Processing data from a file.md

 What are we  doing here?

 1. Open the files.
 Because there are now two files, each has its own file handle. fr for the file we read and fw for the file we are going to write.
 (They are just variable names so you can use anything you like).
 For the file we are going to write to we use 'w' for the second parameter.
 If the file does not exist it will be created.
 If it does exist, then the contents will be overwritten.
-If we want to append to a file we can use 'a'; as the second parameter.
+If we want to append to an existing file we can use 'a' as the second parameter.
 2. Because we are just testing a specific field from the record to have a certain value, we don't need to put it into a variable first.
 If the expression is True, then we use write() method to write the complete line just as we read it to the output file.
 3. Close the files